Overhead aerial of a monohull sail yacht on deep blue water, mast and foredeck seen from directly above

 Monohull sailboats and catamarans are eligible worldwide, with cover up to $5M.
 Trimarans, ferro-cement hulls and cigarette boats are not currently eligible under our program.
 Catamaran owners should use the catamaran insurance page.

-Reviewed by Costas Matheou, licensed insurance agent (Cyprus).
+Reviewed by Costas Matheou, licensed insurance agent.

 Coverage terms, premiums and deductibles on this page are indicative and not financial advice.
 Cover is subject to underwriting, survey and the policy wording.